-The new version, called “Shut It Down 2020,” sees teh band jamming together in a rehearsal space along with images of medical and essential workers doing their jobs as well as empty spaces where people used to congregate.
+The new version, called “Shut It Down 2020,” sees the band jamming together in a rehearsal space along with images of medical and essential workers doing their jobs as well as empty spaces where people used to congregate.
 Also, clips of people who weren’t listening to the quarantine concerns (like those at festivals, beaches) are shown as well.

 “You have to shut the whole system down,” echoes throughout the track.
 Truer words, especially now, haven’t been uttered.

 Young has stayed busy during the quarantine.
 He’s appearing on Willie Nelson’s upcoming quarantined Farm Aid along with Dave Matthews, John Mellencamp and Nelson’s sons, Micah and Lukas.
-He’s shared several Fireside Sessions from his home in Colorado and performed at a digital rally for Bernie Sanders in February.
+He’s shared several Fireside Sessions from his home and performed at a digital rally for Bernie Sanders in February.